Creighton vs. Princeton Predictions & Picks - NCAA Tournament Sweet 16

 Creighton Performance Insights

-- The Bluejays are outscoring opponents by 8.2 points per game with a +287 scoring differential overall.
-They put up 76.7 points per game (59th in college basketball) and allow 68.5 per outing (128th in college basketball).
+- The Bluejays outscore opponents by 8.2 points per game (scoring 76.7 points per game to rank 59th in college basketball while allowing 68.5 per contest to rank 128th in college basketball) and have a +287 scoring differential overall.

-- Creighton is 41st in college basketball at 34.6 rebounds per game.
-That's 3.8 more than the 30.8 its opponents average.
+- Creighton records 34.6 rebounds per game (41st in college basketball) while allowing 30.8 per contest to its opponents.
+It outrebounds opponents by 3.8 boards per game.

-- Creighton connects on 8.8 three-pointers per game (43rd in college basketball) while shooting 35.8% from deep (87th in college basketball).
-It is making 2.5 more threes per outing than its opponents, who drain 6.3 per game while shooting 33.5%.
+- Creighton connects on 8.8 three-pointers per game (42nd in college basketball) at a 35.8% rate (87th in college basketball), compared to the 6.3 per game its opponents make at a 33.5% rate.

-- The Bluejays' 99.8 points per 100 possessions on offense rank 33rd in college basketball, and the 89.2 points they allow per 100 possessions rank 114th in college basketball.

-- Creighton has lost the turnover battle by 1.5 turnovers per game, committing 10.9 (82nd in college basketball action) while forcing 9.4 (353rd in college basketball).
+- Creighton has lost the turnover battle on average this season, committing 10.9 per game (82nd in college basketball action) while forcing 9.4 (353rd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.